arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 python -m mymodule \
     set_dragon_feeding_schedule \
     --feeding-times ['10:00','14:00','18:00'] # hopefully this way it gets recognized \
-    # how will you define parsing a dict with string to integer mapping?
+    # how will you define parsing a dict with enum to integer mapping?
     --dishes=Creatures.Tiger:2 \
     --dishes=Creatures.Human:1 \
     --start-day=1020-03-21 # BTW bash allows no comments in multiline calls
 ```

-How many lines of code you need to make a parsing machinery in previous example?
+- How many lines of code you need to cover parsing logic in previous example?
-Try to be reasonable.
+  - Try to be reasonable, not optimistic.
+Don't forget documentation.
-Add testing, mocking, ... have you ever done that part properly?
+  - Add testing, mocking, ... have you ever seen that part done properly for CLIs?
+- Is there anything that you win after writing an explicit CLI parsing?
+Double quote?

 ### — Never realized that CLI command can be replaced by python command